As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 Is it okay to fall asleep when meditating?

-If you fall asleep during meditation you ill not get the same benefits that you would if you were awake.
-Although you might enjoy a very relaxing nap, you wont be training your mind to stay focus or to be mindful, so you won’t get the same benefits.
+If you fall asleep during meditation you will not get the same benefits that you would if you were awake.
+Although you might enjoy a relaxing nap, you won’t be training your mind to stay focus or to be mindful, so you won’t get the same benefits.

 Why do I fall asleep during meditation?

-Meditation is a relaxing activity that stimulates the parasympathetic nervous system to crease a sense of relaxation.
-Plus, it promotes the same brainwaves that we use at the beginning of sleeping.
-So it puts you in a state of mind similar to what you experience when you sleep.
+Meditation is a relaxing activity that stimulates the parasympathetic nervous system to create a sense of relaxation.
+Plus, it promotes the same brainwaves that we use at the beginning of sleep.
+So, it puts you in a state of mind similar to what you experience when you sleep.
 Therefore, it might cause you to doze off.